 Often the corresponding rating is plotted against other features to determine a relative rating and then prioritized accordingly.

-One of the largest benefits of the Value vs. Effort/Complexity framework is the flexibility of value and effort can mean various different things to different companies and organizations.
-What is most important is ensuring that those definitions are standardized across all features when they are evaluated.
+One of the most significant benefits of the Value vs. Effort/Complexity framework is the flexibility of value and effort can mean various things to different companies and organizations.

-This allows for a more objective way to evaluate various features and initiatives.
+Doing so allows for a more objective evaluation of various features and initiatives.

-Implementing a Value vs. Effort/Complexity framework is fairly straightforward.
+Implementing a Value vs. Effort/Complexity framework is relatively straightforward.

-The product manager can then go ahead and plot all the features in the various parts of the grid that they think it belongs to.
+The product manager can then go ahead and plot all the features in the various parts of the grid that they think it belongs.

-How to Go About Rating Value vs. Effort/Complexity?
+How To Go About Rating Value vs. Effort Matrix?

-The highest value and lowest effort features should be prioritized and considered first and those that are low-value high effort should be kept for a future release.
+The highest value and lowest effort features should be prioritized and considered first.
+You must keep those that are low-value high effort for a future release.

 What Evaluating Value Looks Like?

-As stated earlier, the beauty of the Value vs. Effort/Complexity framework is that what value depends entirely on the company/organization that is using the framework.
+As stated earlier, the beauty of the Value vs. Effort/Complexity framework is that value depends entirely on the company/organization using the framework.

-To some, that may mean trying to expand one’s target market and user reach, while to others, it may mean how implementing a specific feature impacts the bottom line by converting new users and existing users into paying customers.
+That may mean expanding one’s target market and user reaches.
+To others, it may indicate how implementing a specific feature impacts the bottom line by converting new users and existing users into paying customers.